Rules of Firearm Safety

 Firearms up to and including the 300 Magnum family of cartridges

-NOTE: NETT rifle ranges are for aimed, PRECISION FIRE ONLY
+NOTE: NETT 1500 yd. rifle range is for aimed, PRECISION FIRE ONLY

 Incendiary, armor piercing, tracer or explosive ammunition